 When is the Great British Sewing Bee on?

-The Great British Sewing Bee will return on Wednesday 14th April 2021 at 9pm on BBC One.
+The Great British Sewing Bee 2021 was shown on BBC One at 9pm every Wednesday.

 The show’s former warehouse setting for the 2020 series was located in London’s Bermondsey, in the heart of the capital’s historical textiles quarter.
 For the truly geeky among you (we include ourselves in this category), the 2019 series was filmed at 47/49 Tanner Street (also the location of Dragon’s Den!), near Tower Bridge.